Korean War POWs detained in North Korea: Origins

-South Korea's President Syngman Rhee had been reluctant about the Armistice talks to begin with and was particularly opposed to any involuntary repatriation of former South Koreans to North Korea.
-Many other South Korean leaders had also been unhappy with the ceasefire negotiations in general as well as the issue of anti-communist POWs in UN custody.
-The tensions between the South Koreans and their UN allies erupted when the South Koreans unilaterally released 25,000 anti-Communist POWs on June 18 of 1953.
+South Korean President Syngman Rhee had been reluctant about the Armistice talks to begin with and was particularly opposed to any involuntary repatriation of former South Koreans to North Korea.
+Many other South Korean leaders had also been unhappy with the ceasefire negotiations in general, as well as the issue of anti-communist POWs in UN custody.
+The tensions between the South Koreans and their UN allies erupted when the South Koreans unilaterally released 25,000 anti-communist POWs on June 18 of 1953.

-The unilateral release of the anti-Communist POWs by South Koreans complicated negotiations.
-Doing so without resolving the issue of South Korean MIA missing from the POW lists from the Communist forces may have been detrimental to the POWs that were held in North Korea.
-However, the fact that the communists began with such a small list of POWs indicated that they had little intention of returning many of the South Koreans.
+The unilateral release of the anti-communist POWs by South Koreans complicated negotiations.
+Doing so without resolving the issue of South Korean MIA missing from the POW lists from the communist forces may have been detrimental to the POWs held in North Korea.
+However, the fact that the communists had begun with such a small list of POWs is an indication that they had little intention of returning many of the South Koreans.

-The UN and the Communists finally signed the Armistice Agreement on July 27, 1953, a little over a month after the release of the anti-communist POWs by South Korea.
-This ended the fierce fighting which had continued for two years even as negotiations dragged on.
-Both the UN and Communist forces agreed that POWs who did not desire repatriation would be turned over to a Neutral Nations Repatriation Commission led by the Indian military that would interview individual prisoners and allow them to choose their side in a neutral setting.
+The UN and the communists finally signed the Armistice Agreement on July 27, 1953, a little over a month after the release of the anti-communist POWs by South Korea.
+That ended the fierce fighting which had continued for two years even as negotiations dragged on.
+Both the UN and communist forces agreed that POWs who did not desire repatriation would be turned over to a Neutral Nations Repatriation Commission, led by the Indian military, which would interview individual prisoners and allow them to choose their side in a neutral setting.
 In the following two months, POWs exchanges were carried out under the agreement.
-The UN Command repatriated 75,823 communist POWs (among them, 70,183 North Koreans) while the Communists only returned 12,773 UN POWs.
-Only 8,726 South Koreans were returned, which was less than 10% of the total of South Korean MIAs.
+The UN Command repatriated 75,823 communist POWs (among them, 70,183 North Koreans), and the communists returned only 12,773 UN POWs.
+Only 8,726 South Koreans were returned, less than 10% of the total of South Korean MIAs.